jtirila/CarND-Semantic-Segmentation/README.md

 write most of the code and define the architecture myself.
 This was a fun and rewarding project.

 I would have liked to implement also the video part, but had to skip and proceed with the rest of the program.

+Also, I would have liked to try out some preprocessing (maybe contrast normalization) and augmentation techniques.
+Augmentation (other than simple rotations, additions of noice etc.) of pixel-by-pixel hand-labelled images is probably somewhat involved and I made no attempt at coming up with such ideas.